Te Aho o te Kura Pounamu specialist and support staff

 - Special leave – pregnant woman can have up to 10 days’ pregnancy related leave.

 You need to apply to your employer before taking parental leave.
 The usual notice required is 3 months but this can be reduced in some circumstances, for example if an adoption is arranged in a short time.
 The Employment New Zealand website explains how to apply for parental leave.

 Parental leave payment

 If you qualify for the parental leave payment, it's paid through Inland Revenue, so you need to apply for this payment and your school must confirm that you're entitled to parental leave.
-The MBIE website has information to help you work out your parental leave payments.

 Last reviewed: Has this been useful?
 Give us your feedback